 The mission of ASCIA is to advance the science and practice of allergy and clinical immunology, by promoting the highest standard of medical practice, education and research, to improve the health and quality of life of people with allergic diseases, immunodeficiencies and other immune diseases.

 ASCIA is a member society of the World Allergy Organisation (WAO) and the Asia Pacific Association of Allergy, Asthma and Clinical Immunology (APAAACI).
-ASCIA is also affiliated with the Royal Australasian College of Physicians (RACP) as a specialty society of the College.
+ASCIA is also affiliated with the Royal Australasian College of Physicians (RACP) as a specialty society.

 For further information go to: www.allergy.org.au

-A&AA is primarily a volunteer based organisation that is supported by membership fees, sale of resources and donations.
-The outreach of A&AA extends to individuals, families, school, workplaces, health professionals, government, food industry and all Australians.
+A&AA is proud to promote free membership and easy access to information and support.
+The organisation is supported by federal government funding, sponsorship, sale of a small number of resources and generous donations.
+Their outreach extends to individuals, families, school, workplaces, health professionals, government, food industry and all Australians.

-A&AA is part of an international alliance of similar organisations and works closely with peak medical bodies, including ASCIA.
-The A&AA medical advisory board comprises ASCIA members who are clinical immunology/allergy specialists from across Australia.
+A&AA is part of an international alliance of like-minded organisations and works closely with peak medical bodies, including ASCIA.
+Their Medical Advisory Board comprises ASCIA members who are clinical immunology/allergy specialists from across Australia.